coderjolly/coderjolly.github.io/_posts/2023-04-10-processing-ads.md

 The low performance of the models in this study can be attributed to the low quality of the labels along with a lack of available training data.
 Even though the convolutional layers of the EfficientNet model were not fine-tuned, it was observed that the model could find relavant features in the image depending on the label.

 This shows that transfer learning is a powerful tool to train models and reduce turn-around times.
 Transfer learning enables the use of deep learning models even when the amount of available data is very less.

+## Acknowledgements & Feedback

+`I am grateful to have worked alongside` [Rohan Chopra](https://github.com/rohanchopra) `who has helped me undersrtand the essence of data pipelines generation, segregating tasks into workable components and to essentially transform just jupyter notebooks into good projects.`

+`His profound understanding of machine learning concepts, algorithms, and techniques has greatly enhanced my understanding and ability to tackle complex problems.
+He has consistently provided insightful feedback, constructive criticism, and practical suggestions, which have significantly improved the quality of our work together.`

+``I would also love to receive suggestions or any feedback for this writing.
+It has been written as per my understanding and the learnings I kindled during my journey.
+I hope you find it useful and easy to understand.``